WrestleMania 13: Event

 The sixth match of the event was a Chicago Street Fight between the Legion of Doom (Hawk and Animal) and Ahmed Johnson and Nation of Domination (Faarooq, Crush and Savio Vega).
-Both teams hit each other with many foreign objects.
-The match continued inside the ring and outside the ring in the same fashion.
-Finally, Animal hit Crush with a 2x4 and then pinned him to win the match.
+The match saw both teams use numerous foreign objects while brawling inside and outside the ring.
+Finally, Animal hit Crush with a 2x4 and pinned him to win the match for his team.